Deadline to submit an application is August 23, 2022 at 5:00 p.m. Application may close earlier if funds are exhausted.

 1) How do I apply?

-Click on the application link.
+Click on the application link below.
 Make sure to have your documents combined into a PDF file ready for upload.

 2) Do I have to submit documentation?

 Yes.
-You must include a detailed statement explaining why you need the emergency assistance (explain the emergency) and upload documentation to support the amount you are applying for.
+You will include a detailed statement on your application explaining your unexpected current emergency situation.
+In addition, you must upload documentation that supports your statement and the amount you are applying for.

 3) What kind of documentation will you accept?

-Documentation can include police reports, hospital release papers, bills, receipts, separation letters from an employer, check stubs that document reduction in hours, apartment leases, a letter from a counselor, employer, teacher, or family member who can verify your situation, etc. Do not submit documents that do not support your statement.
-Applications without documentation are usually not approved.
+Documentation can include police reports, hospital release papers, bills, receipts, separation letters from an employer, check stubs that document reduction in hours, a letter from a counselor, employer, teacher, or family member who can verify your situation, etc. Do not submit documents that do not support your statement.
+The amount of your request must match document being submitted.
+Applications without documentation or documentation not related to the emergency situation are not approved.

 4) What kind of situations qualify for a grant?

-Current unexpected situations such as car accidents, hospitalizations, deaths in the family, job loss or significantly reduced work hours that make it difficult to meet your normal bills such as rent, car payments, and other financial commitments.
+Current unexpected situations such as car accidents, hospitalizations, deaths in the family, job loss or significantly reduced work hours that make it difficult to pay for education expenses and other financial commitments.
 Some situations are very unexpected such as losing your housing and you need funds for short term housing to get back on your feet.
 Your statement must clearly explain your current emergency and your documentation must support your statement.

 5) How much can I receive?

-Students will receive a communication via CSUN email.
-The email will confirm the amount, if approved.
+Students will receive a copy of their application via CSUN email.
+The application will confirm the amount, if approved.

 The grant will be disbursed electronically to your banking account if you are already signed up for eRefund or via check to the address on file with Admissions and Records.